-In particular environments, specifically operating rooms and surgery centers, the length of time it takes to fully disinfect a room (terminal cleaning) and all the applicable surfaces dictate operational availability.
+In particular environments, specifically operating rooms and surgery centers, the length of time it takes to thoroughly disinfect a room (terminal cleaning) and all the applicable surfaces dictate operational availability.

 In simple terms, the longer it takes to clean the OR, the longer the doctors and nurses have to wait to prep the room, and the longer the patient has to wait for surgery.